Chopin’s third waltz has been called a “piece full of melancholy, gloom and grief, expressed in mournful simplicity.”

 Arthur Greene:

-“In Warsaw, when Chopin was growing up, the social scene was extremely active, and anyone who wasn’t sick or crippled would go to dance parties almost every night.
-And the star of these events was usually Chopin, because he was…
+“In Warsaw, when Chopin was growing up, the social scene was extremely active, and anyone who wasn’t sick would go to dance parties almost every night.
+And the star of these events was usually Chopin, because he was

 Read Full Post »